pyrustic/paradict/README.md

 <p align="right"><a href="#readme">Back to top</a></p>

 # Application programming interface
-The API exposes four foundational classes, Encoder, Decoder, Packer, and Unpacker, that serialize and deserialize data iteratively.
+The API exposes four foundational classes, `Encoder`, `Decoder`, `Packer`, and `Unpacker`, that serialize and deserialize data iteratively.

-On top of these classes, four functions, encode, decode, pack, and unpack, do the same thing but in bulk.
+On top of these classes, four functions, `encode`, `decode`, `pack`, and `unpack`, do the same thing but in bulk.

-Then there are additional classes and functions to do various stuff such as the TypeRef class for types customization, load and dump functions for reading and writing binary Paradict file, etc.
+Then there are additional classes and functions to do various stuff such as the `TypeRef` class for types customization, `pack_into` and `unpack_from` functions for reading and writing binary Paradict file, etc.

 Note that this section is just an overview of the API, thus it doesn't replace the **API reference**.